-The grasshopper bounced into the air with its cargo, Went five hundred feet and then dropped root went The grasshopper bounced feet and then dropped rock-like up to twenty-five hundred from cloud to cloud to avoid have up to twenty-five hundred from cloud to cloud to avoid bullets below.
+The grasshopper bounced into the air with its cargo, went up to twenty-five hundred feet and then dropped rock-like through the air, careening from cloud to cloud to avoid bullets from below.

-The moment it touched down, Tom unstrapped his safety

-The moment it touches purpose is not to hold the gunner in his belt (a loose belt whose purpose is not to hold the gunner in his belt (a loose belt whose purple being sucked out the open door of seat, but to keep him from being sucked out the open door of seat, but to keep him seemed to hold sway as he and his conthe chopper).
-Panic seemed to hold sway as he and his conthe chopper). the chopper).
-Panic seems out the door.
-Too long on the ground gunner hurled the cargo out the door.
-Too long on the ground gunner hurled the cargo destruction for the helicopter and its hopper home.
+The moment it touched down, Tom unstrapped his safety belt (a loose belt whose purpose is not to hold the gunner in his seat, but to keep him from being sucked out the open door of the chopper).
+Panic seemed to hold sway as he and his cogunner hurled the cargo out the door.
+Too long on the ground in a forward area invites destruction for the helicopter and its crew.

-Green visors flashing in the sun, heads bent, bodies sway. ing under the load, the blond-haired Little Rock boy turned into ing under the load, the stomach of his grass. a sort of man-ant-parasite flushing the stomach of his grass.
+Green visors flashing in the sun, heads bent, bodies swaying under the load, the blond-haired Little Rock boy turned into a sort of man-ant-parasite flushing the stomach of his grasshopper home.